Lessons From Ben Carson

 Picture related to the title of the story

-The first time I felt terribly guilty was one evening in 2009 when I was dropping out of an engineering course at JKUAT.
-It was like I was at war with myself that evening.
-Since then, I have had recurring bouts of guilt.
+The first time I felt guilty, really guilty, was one evening in 2009 when I was dropping out of an engineering degree at JKUAT.
+It's like I was at war with myself that evening.
+Since then, I have had similar bouts of guilt.

-In 2010 for instance, I felt very guilty while heading home after attending a Saturday choir practice at All Saints' Cathedral in Nairobi.
-The guilt became so intense that I feared being seen on the streets of Nairobi.
-This time, I was not only at war with myself but also running away from people who weren't chasing me.
+One Saturday in 2010 for instance, guilt consumed me as I headed home from All Saints' Cathedral Nairobi.
+The guilt became so intense that I feared being seen in the streets.
+I remember, but not so clearly, avoiding people who weren't chasing me.

-You see, I have a tendency to oversleep whenever I have nothing to look forward to the following day.
-There are days I go to bed at 7:00 p.m. and wake up at noon the following day.
-Yesterday, for example, I sprang out of bed at noon.
+You see, I have had a tendency to oversleep whenever I have nothing to look forward to.
+Yesterday, for example, I got out of bed at noon.
+And I have overslept even after going to bed early the previous day.
 Shameful, isn't it?

-Oversleeping, I now realize, has been the main cause of the guilt I have felt.
-Because I usually oversleep whenever I have nothing to look forward to, I am thinking the best remedy for that weakness is to post a story on this blog every day.
-Actually, that's what I will be striving to do.
+Oversleeping, I now realize, is what has made me feel guilty.
+Since I oversleep whenever I have nothing to look forward to, I am thinking the best remedy for my oversleeping, and ultimately for my guilt, is sharing a blog story every day.

 ---------------------------------------------------------------------